-ManufacturersBuchele, DYCKERHOFF, Dorma, FB-AUFZUEGE, FINETT, FLZ LAUTERBACH, FSB, GEZE, Grepel, HOBA, Hoesch Bausysteme, Hormann, Jansen, Keim Concretal, Lindner Group, Living Divani, MAXIT GROUP, Mondo, PERI, REESA, RIGIPS, SAELZER, Saint Gobain, Tischlerei Nitsche, Tischlerei Poetschke GmbH, VITRA, Vedag, Vola, Zumtobel Lighting
+ManufacturersBuchele, DYCKERHOFF, Dorma, FB-AUFZUEGE, FINETT, FLZ LAUTERBACH, FSB, GEZE, Grepel, HOBA, Hoesch Bausysteme, Hormann, Jansen, Keim Concretal, Lindner Group, Living Divani, MAXIT GROUP, Mondo, PERI, REESA, RIGIPS, SAELZER, Saint-Gobain, Tischlerei Nitsche, Tischlerei Poetschke GmbH, VITRA, Vedag, Vola, Zumtobel

 From the architect.
 Daniel Libeskind's Military History Museum opens today in Dresden.
 “I wanted to create a bold interruption, a fundamental dislocation, to penetrate the historic arsenal …” – Daniel Libeskind, 2011